Dare to Be Stupid: Parodies and polka

 The day after recording "Yoda", Yankovic started recording "Like a Surgeon", the lead single for the album.
 Although Yankovic normally refuses to use parody ideas from other people, Madonna is partly responsible for "Like a Surgeon".
 Madonna asked one of her friends how long it would take until Yankovic satirized her song "Like a Virgin" into "Like a Surgeon".
 This friend was a mutual friend of Al's manager, Jay Levey.
 When word got back to Yankovic, he decided it was a good idea and wrote the song.
 This is the only known time that Yankovic has gotten a parody idea directly from the original artist.

 The third parody recorded for the album was a parody of "I Want a New Drug" by Huey Lewis and the News entitled "I Want a New Duck".
 After the recording of "I Want a New Duck", Yankovic was comfortable with releasing the album as it was.
 However, Scotti Bros. insisted that Yankovic include a parody of a Cyndi Lauper song.
-Yankovic complied, producing "Girls Just Wanna Have Lunch".
-However, because he was effectively forced to record the parody, Yankovic has cited "Girls Just Wanna Have Lunch" as one of his least favorite songs, and ultimately left it off his 1993 compilation album The Food Album.
+Yankovic complied, producing "Girls Just Want to Have Lunch".
+However, because he was effectively forced to record the parody, Yankovic has cited "Girls Just Want to Have Lunch" as one of his least favorite songs, and ultimately left it off his 1993 compilation album The Food Album.
 Yankovic also approached Prince about a potential parody of "When Doves Cry", circa 1984.
 Prince refused, and did not accept any future parody ideas Yankovic presented to him.

 On March 25, 1985, Yankovic rounded out the recording of his new album with a polka medley of then-popular songs in music.
 Dare to Be Stupid also includes "George of the Jungle", a cover of the theme song to the 1967 TV series.
 It was the first of only a few cover songs, not counting polka medleys, released by Yankovic.
 The song later appeared on the soundtrack to the 1997 film adaptation of George of the Jungle.